tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

--   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
--   Obtain at least three data layers and store in correct file system location
+-   Obtain at least three data layers and store in correct file system location.
--   Be ready to present the data gathering/transformation process and solution in the next class meeting
+-   Be ready to present the data gathering/transformation process and solution in the next class meeting.

 >  [slide deck](slides/slides02.html)

-*__Week 3:__ Geospatial Data: coordinate reference systems*
+*__Week 3:__ Geospatial Data: coordinate reference systems and interoperability*

 Explore how software and data come together in a custom built GIS.
-This will include putting multiple data layers together in one GIS, symbolizing each data layer appropriately, and exploring relationships between layers in the GIS.
+This will include putting multiple data layers together in one GIS and exploring relationships between layers in the GIS.

 >  Learning Objectives:

--   Understand basic principals of map projections and coordinate reference systems
+-   Understand basic principals of map projections and coordinate reference systems.
+-   Able to perform basic overlay analysis using GIS.
--   Able to describe how raster and vector layers can be symbolized in any GIS
+-   Able to describe classification in terms of geospatial data and cartography.
--   Able to perform basic overlay analysis using GIS
+-   Able to perform spatial or categorical joins between two geospatial data sets/layers.

 >  Practical Objectives:

 -   Transform all datasets to one chosen coordinate reference system (CRS), if necessary.
 -   Construct a Geographic Information System (GIS) for the final project.
+-   Perform a "join" between two sources of geospatial data.

 >  Assigned Reading:

--   *Making Maps* (Krygier & Wood, 2016) chapter ...
+-   *Making Maps* (Krygier & Wood, 2016)
+  -   chapter 9: Map Symbolization. pp. 184 - 201.
+  -   chapter 10: Map Symbol Abstraction. pp. 204 - 231.

 >  Optional Reading:

--   Sheppard, Eric.
-1995.
-"GIS and society: towards a research agenda."
-Cartography and Geographic Information Systems 22 (1):5-16. doi: [10.1559/152304095782540555](https://doi.org/10.1559/152304095782540555). [ NOTE: This article is not available with University of Miami subscriptions, and instead will be provided by the instructors. ]
+-   *Making Maps* (Krygier & Wood, 2016)
+  -   chapter 11: Words on Maps. pp. 232 - 251.
+  -   chapter 10: Map Symbol Abstraction. pp. 252 - 277.

 >  Assignments:

--   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
 -   Complete construction of basic GIS if not complete: all layers correctly loaded in one GIS file.
--   Be ready to present the GIS in the next class meeting
+-   Be ready to present the GIS in the next class meeting.

 >  [slide deck](slides/slides03.html)

 *__Week 4:__ Cartography: The art and science of making a map*

-Apply basic design principals to making a map.
-This will include using color theory, the application of figure ground, the correct use of fonts, and other cartographic standards to create
+Apply basic design principals to make a map.
+This will include using color theory, the application of figure ground, the correct use of fonts, and other cartographic standards to create a map image.

 > Learning Objectives:

+-   Understand map symbolization and map symbol abstraction for geospatial data.
 -   Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb).
 -   Know cartographic standards for the use of fonts in labeling geographic features on a map.
 -   Understand how cartographic elements come together in a map to tell stories.